 Articles have also been categorised according to the following types of evidence:

-Evaluation – The formal assessment of the effectiveness of a recruitment strategy through a nested randomised control trial, a case control or a systematic review.
+Evaluation (Level 1) – The formal assessment of the effectiveness of a recruitment strategy through a nested randomised control trial, a case control or a systematic review.

-Observation - Concepts, observations or information that may be used to develop recruitment strategies.
+Observation (Level 3) - Concepts, observations or information that may be used to develop recruitment strategies.
 This includes lessons learnt from trials and reasons for participation/ non participation.

 Additional information has been extracted from articles to allow users to search for articles based on the methods, outcomes and approach of the recruitment research, as well as the recruitment context (recruitment setting, gender, age, intervention type etc.)